quzyte/iitk-exam-calendar/README.md

 Enter exam type (one of 'Midsem' or 'Endsem'): midsem Enter roll number: 170656
-Enter your GMAIL ID if you wish to send yourself an email. (recommended way) Give a blank input if you choose not to: your_user_name 2019-07-28 17:45:06+05:30
+Enter your GMAIL ID if you wish to send yourself an email. (recommended way) Give a blank input if you choose not to: your_gmail_id 2019-07-28 17:45:06+05:30
 IITK Midsem Exam Schedule for 170656 for Semester 2018-19-2 ['CS682A', '17/02/19(SUN)', '18:00-20:00']